 There are a number of investment options that could be considered when assessing the feasibility of marketbased investment in Australian gas markets.
 These include new/expanded pipelines, import terminals and LNG facilities, such as that in Dandenong.
+For the purposes of this exercise we do not seek to predict or forecast investment, merely to assure the chosen parameter set would support a reasonable investment option.

 While there is a lot of data on gas pipelines, these are peculiar to the specifics of each facility.
+Similarly, there are some options for coal seam gas, although this is not a realistic option for the DWGM.
 These investment forms are unlikely to provide the immediacy of response that is available from a dedicated storage facility close to the point of delivery.